-The Department for Education has recently reinforced the need to ‘create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.‘
+The Department for Education has ‘… a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.‘

 We are educating children in a multi-cultural, multi faith and ever-changing United Kingdom.
 St Peter’s understands and takes seriously the role it has in ensuring that it upholds and promotes these values.

-School Policies outlined by St Peter’s Governing body, highlight equal opportunities and guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+St Peter’s School Policies highlight equal opportunities and guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.

 British values are promoted as a central part of St Peter’s culture and curriculum.
 The list below outlines some examples of when and where such British Values are embedded.

-Democratic Britain is further contextualized for pupils through visits from members of parliament, council officers visits to town council offices, Parliament, Downing Street, etc.
+Democratic Britain is further contextualized for pupils wherever possible through visits from members of parliament and council officers.

 Pupils’ personal rights and freedoms are explored in PSHE and in shared assemblies.
 The UNICEF Rights of the Child is used as a shared text.